gamemachine/recast_navigation/README.md

 * Take those tiles and call NavmeshBuildUtils::calculate_tile_bounding_box on each tile to get the tile bounds.
 * Create a TileInputBuilder for each tile.
 * Gather the geometry for the tile bounds and feed it to the TileInputBuilder.
-* NavmeshBuilder has a built_tile function that takes a TileInputBuilder.
+* NavmeshBuilder has a build_tile function that takes a TileInputBuilder.
 Single builder can build multiple tiles.
 * Add the tiles to the navmesh

 Tile building is completely separate from the navmesh.
 So you can build tiles in the background at runtime,